 I now recommend a layer of coarse gravel to the depth of the top of the outflow pipe, covered with a square metre of fine nylon mesh, before the organic material is placed in the tank.
 The ideal mesh size for the outflow pipe is around 0.5-0.75cm (1/4″).
 For the top of the gravel layer, use a finer mesh.

 Starting the ecosystem

-Fill the tank half to 2/3rds full with coarse organic material.
-Use a good mix of woody materials.
-The aim is to have a mix of materials that decompose very slowly right through to reasonably fast.
+Fill the tank 2/3 to 3/4 full with coarse organic material.
+Use a good mix of woody materials and make sure they’re well mixed up.
+The aim is to have a range of materials that decompose very slowly right through to reasonably fast.
 This ensures a steady supply of carbon for the ecosystem as well as providing a relatively stable matrix for the microorganisms to inhabit.

 Coarse wood shavings and offcuts, chopped prunings, dead leaves, dead bracken, straw, etc, both dry and partly decomposed, make an ideal mix.
 (See the section on tank maintenance on the Function and maintenance page for more details.)